akorb/scapy/doc/scapy/usage.rst

 If ``columns`` is None (default), scapy uses the columns for this basecls from ``conf.contribs["packet_viewer_columns"]``.

 If ``columns`` is a List of tuples, they are used as the additional columns.
-The config is ignroed.
+The config is ignored.

 If you explicitly don't want to use any additional columns not even from the config, you can pass ``columns=[]``.